-Preparing: Many cases of food poisoning can be traced to improper food handling
+In the Kitchen: Many cases of food poisoning can be traced to improper food handling

-Wash hands, produce and kitchen surfaces
+Wash hands and kitchen surfaces often.

 - Wash hands often, including before, during and after meal preparation.
-Proper hand-washing may eliminate nearly half of all cases of food poisoning.

-- Clean all kitchen surfaces and utensils including counter tops, refrigerators, and microwaves.
+- Clean all kitchen surfaces and utensils including countertops, refrigerators and microwaves.

-Keep ready-to-eat foods separate from raw meats, poultry, seafood and eggs
+Keep ready-to-eat foods separate from raw meats, poultry, seafood and eggs.

 - Wash cutting boards, dishes, utensils and counters tops with hot soapy water between the preparation of raw meat, poultry and seafood products and any other ready-to-eat foods.